codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 web: gunicorn queue_app:app
 ```

-The next step is to create a `requirements.txt` file, which is a file that contains the information on our project's dependencies.
+Next, create a `requirements.txt` file, which is a file that contains the information about our project's dependencies.
 Code Capsules will use this file to deploy our application.

-In the command line make sure you are in the project root folder and enter this command:
+In the command line, make sure you are in the project root folder and enter this command:

 ```
 pip freeze > requirements.text
 ```

-## Push files to GitHub
+## Pushing Files to GitHub

 Next we will push our code to our Git repository with the following commands in the terminal: